evgenyslab/labmanual/docs/vim.md

 To copy, go into visual mode with 'v' and select lines,

+To copy to clipboard in Host, after VISUAL seleection, use `"*y` to yank.

 to copy selected lines into buffer use `y` and paste with `p`